How Many Dart Frogs Can Live Together?

 How Many Dart Frogs Can Live Together

-As long as you’re following some ground rules that can alleviate aggression, and housing dart frogs in one vivarium, you’re good to go.
-But I’d strongly recommend you to keep one species in one vivarium, not mix it up with other species.
-Let’s check out why, and what you should do afterward to keep a dart frog.
+As long as you follow some ground rules that can alleviate aggression and house dart frogs in one vivarium, you’re good to go.
+But I strongly recommend keeping one species in one vivarium and not mixing it up with other species.

 How Many Dart Frogs Can I Keep in a Tank Together?